Celsius To Fahrenheit Formula In C

 Data Types and Precision

 Choosing the right data type is crucial for accurate calculations.
-In the example above, we use the float data type, which is suitable for representing decimal numbers.
-However, for applications requiring higher precision, you might consider using the double data type, which offers more significant digits.
+This leads to in the example above, we use the float data type, which is suitable for representing decimal numbers.
+That said, for applications requiring higher precision, you might consider using the double data type, which offers more significant digits.

 Here's an example using double: